-Braised in a light tomato sauce and finished with lemon gremolata, these lamb shanks have Mediterranean overtones, which is why I like to serve them with buttered orzo or polenta.
+Braised in a light tomato sauce and finished with lemon gremolata, these lamb shanks have Mediterranean overtones, which is why I like to serve them with polenta.
 That said, a bed of mashed potatoes is pretty good, too.

 Lamb Shanks Braised in Tomato Sauce with Lemon Gremolata

 - 2 tbsp olive oil, divided 25 mL

 - 4 large lamb shanks (about 4 lbs/2 kg)

 - 2 stalks celery, diced

 - 2 carrots, peeled and diced

 - 1 tsp dried thyme leaves or several whole sprigs, stems and all 5 mL